melezhik/outthentic/README.md

 * text blocks

-Need to valiade that some lines goes successively?
+Need to validate that some lines goes successively?

         # stdout